Offenses Committed by Children

 “Raise the Age” Legislation

 In April 2017, New York State Governor Andrew Cuomo signed legislation approving criminal justice reform known as “Raise the Age.”
-Under the new legislation, juveniles who are 16 and 17 years old will no longer be prosecuted in Criminal Court or be incarcerated in adult prisons or jails.
-In October 2018, the age of adult criminal responsibility will be raised to 17, and in October 2019 it will be raised to 18.
-The new legislation directs misdemeanors to family court and creates a special youth court for felonies.
+Under the new legislation, many juveniles who are 16 and 17 years old will no longer be prosecuted in Criminal Court or be incarcerated in adult prisons or jails.
+In October 2018, the age of adult criminal responsibility was raised to 17, and in October 2019 it will be raised to 18.
+The new legislation directs misdemeanors to family court and creates a special youth court for certain felonies.
 Non-violent offenders could apply to have their criminal records sealed after a 10-year waiting period.